 What if you’re a business that provides a service that must take place offline?
 Can ecommerce still work for you?
 The short answer is yes!
 For example, if you’re a hairdresser, ideally, you want to be spending time cutting hair, not answering the phone.
 A website can give you a means of spending more time with your clients.
 Allow your customers to use your site to book their appointments online and even pay in advance, minimising business risk.
 A website can be a great way to take bookings for the services you provide and if you ask for payment upfront, you can reduce the risk of customers failing to show up for appointments, costing you money.

 By now, you should see the benefits of having a website for your new company.
-You may even be inspired to make your new website one that is ecommerce enabled. @UKplc Company Registrations offers a few different website packages, some of which included in selected company formations packages.
+You may even be inspired to make your new website one that is ecommerce enabled. @UKplc Company Registrations offers a few different website packages.